What Is Ambien?

 What Are Risk Factors Associated with Ambien (Zolpidem) Overdose?

-Taking more Ambien than prescribed significantly increases the risk of overdose.
+Taking more Zolpidem than prescribed significantly increases the risk of overdose.
 This can happen by mistake or on purpose in people who are suicidal.
 Certain formulations of Ambien have a faster release of the active ingredient, which may increase the risk of overdose, if not taken as prescribed by a doctor.
+However, there is no clear consensus on what a fatal dose of Ambien is, since risk varies widely based on individual factors and how the medication is used.

 Developing a tolerance to Ambien over time might lead individuals to take higher doses to achieve the same sedative (sleepy) effects, making the chance of overdose higher.
 Dependence can also cause someone to overdose.
 If a person has a kidney or liver problem, they are at a higher risk of overdose because their body cannot process the Ambien properly.
 Older people with underlying health conditions may be more susceptible to the sedative effects of Ambien, increasing the risk of overdose.